Counter-Strike Deathmatch with Large-Scale Behavioural Cloning

 Kanervisto et al. \citeyearpar{Kanervisto2020} found that combining data from different demonstrators can sometimes perform worse than training on only the strongest demonstrator's data.

-To summarise, our work represents the largest-scale behavioural cloning effort to date in any FPS game, in any game without an API, and in any work directly learning from pixels.

-\textbf{Counter-Strike specific work:} Despite its popularity, relatively little academic research effort has been applied to the Counter-Strike franchise, likely due to there being no API to conveniently interface with the game.
+\textbf{Counter-Strike specific work:} Despite its popularity, relatively little academic research effort has been applied to the Counter-Strike franchise, likely due to there being no API to conveniently interface with the game, and difficulty in mass roll-outs.
 Relevant machine learning works include predicting enemy player positions using Markov models \citep{Hladky2008}, and predicting the winner of match ups \citep{Makarov2018}.
 Other academic fields have studied the game and culture from various societal perspectives, e.g. \citep{Reer2014, Hardenstein2015}.
 Ours is the first academic work to build an AI from pixels for CSGO.

 \textbf{Imitation learning challenges:} There has been an increasing awareness that leveraging existing datasets for tasks typically tackled through pure RL promises improved efficiency and will be valuable in many real-world situations -- a field labelled as offline RL \citep{Levine2020, Fu2020}, of which behavioural cloning is one approach.